Journaling – A Practical Way To Declutter Your Mind

 Understanding Journaling

-Journaling is a practical way to declutter your mind and improve your mental health.
-It involves writing down your thoughts, feelings, and experiences in a notebook, journal or digitally.
-By putting your thoughts on paper, you will gain clarity and perspective on your life and get to a better place.
+Journaling is simply writing down your thoughts, feelings, and experiences in a notebook, journal or digitally.
+By putting your thoughts on paper, you will gain clarity because hard to ignore patterns begin to emerge.

-Journaling can help you identify patterns, pick up negative emotions, negative self-talk and thoughts which can help you make positive changes in your life.
+Journaling can help you pick up negative emotions, negative self-talk and thoughts which can be an obstacle to reaching your goals.

 The role of journaling in mental health